On top local cohomology modules, Matlis duality and tensor products: Matlis duality and tensor products

-\section{tensor products}
+\subsection{Tensor products}

-Throughout this section, $(R,\fm)$ is a local ring of dimension $d$.
 We assume that $H^d_{\fa}(R) \neq 0$ and $Q:= Q_{\fa}(R)$.
-In recent research there is an interest in endomorphism rings of certain local cohomology modules $H^i_{\fa}(R).$ This was done in the case of $i = d$ by the author and Schenzel (see \cite{E-Sch}) and some conditions for Cohen-Macaulayness of $\Hom_R (H^d_{\fa}(R), H^d_{\fa}(R))$ have been investigated.
+In recent research, there is an interest in endomorphism rings of certain local cohomology modules $H^i_{\fa}(R).$ This was done in the case of $i = d$ by the second author and Schenzel (see \cite{E-Sch}) and some conditions for Cohen-Macaulayness of $\Hom_R (H^d_{\fa}(R), H^d_{\fa}(R))$ have been investigated.
 For the sake of completeness, we state the following result.

 \begin{remark} Let $\fa$ be an ideal of a complete local ring $(R, \fm)$.
 Then,